awslabs/serverless-rules/.github/ISSUE_TEMPLATE/rule.md

 ---
 name: New Rule
 about: Suggest a new rule
-title: ""
+title: "rule: "
-labels: feature-request, triage
+labels: new-rule, triage
 assignees: ""
 ---